nicklamiller/rs_take_home/README.md

     association_counts = get_association_counts()
     association_counts.show()

 The function call above will run with defaults, which are the data files supplied in the `data` folder and the example queries given in the problem statement.
 This will return the example output also listed in the problem statement.
+One can also supply their own spark dataframes to and get the association counts:

+    gene_disease_associations_df = spark.read.csv(...)
+    disease_hierarchy_df = spark.read.csv(...)
+    queries = [('ENSG00000101342', 'MONDO:0019557'), ('ENSG00000101347', 'MONDO:0015574')]

+    association_counts = get_association_counts(
+        gene_disease_associations_df,
+        disease_hierarchy_df,
+        queries,
+    )
+    association_counts.show()